phouse512/blog/_posts/2017-03-14-practical-unit-testing-mocks-python-3.markdown

 #### Asserting Multiple Calls {#mock_multiple_call}

-The `mock` library comes with a standard method [assert_called_once_with](assert_once) that makes it easy to make sure that a mock is called once with parameters of your choice.
-There is also a slightly lesser known but even more useful method `assert_has_calls` that tests exactly what it implies.
+The `mock` library comes with a standard method [assert_called_once_with](assert_once) that makes it easy to ensure sure that a mock is called once with parameters of your choice.
+There is also a lesser known but even more useful method `assert_has_calls` that tests exactly what it implies.
 The [documentation][assert_has_calls] is pretty useful so I won't go into too much detail, but here is some example usage.